alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 This `Unit` is roughly `void` as a value.
 It is not the value-lifting operation that Part 1 called `Unit`; that operation is named `Pure` here.

 By convention, `Map` is used for pure transformations that return plain values. `FlatMap` is used when the next step returns another `IO`.
-C# cannot enforce that a function passed to `Map` is pure.
+C# cannot enforce that a function passed to `Map` is pure, or that a helper returning `IO<T>` performs no work before returning it.

 ## Compose first, run later

-Suppose `ParseOrder` returns an order with `ProductId`, `Quantity`, and `TaxRate`, and we want to read an order from disk, fetch the current product price, calculate the total, render a report, and write that report to disk:
+Suppose `ParseOrder` returns an order with `ProductId`, `Quantity`, and `TaxRate`.
+We want to read an order from disk, fetch the current product price, calculate the total, render a report, and write that report to disk:

 ```csharp
 public static IO<string> ReadAllTextIO(string path)